Becoming a Permanent Resident is a Two-Step Process

 Adjustment of Status (AOS)

-The Adjustment of Status (AOS) Process is performed by filing the I-485, and must be filed while the applicant is inside the United States.
-An important requirement of the AOS process is that you must have entered the United States with inspection, aka legally.
+The Adjustment of Status (AOS) process starts with filing the I-485, which must be filed while the applicant is inside the United States.
+An important requirement of the AOS process is that (with a few exceptions) you must have entered the United States with inspection, aka legally.
 If you are an Immediate Relative of a U.S. citizen you can still adjust status if you entered legally then overstayed.
 Otherwise, you must have maintained a legal status in order to qualify for Adjustment of Status.
 Your attorney can advise you on a strategy to maintain an underlying nonimmigrant status that will act as a safety net while your AOS application is pending.

 The I-485 should be filed with evidence that the applicant qualifies for Permanent Residency.
 If your Green Card eligibility is based on employment this will include the I-140 approval notice, and if family-based it should include your I-130 approval notice.
 These documents show that the USCIS has already reviewed and approved your eligibility for a specific Green Card category.